Wilshire/La Cienega station

-Wilshire/La Cienega station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system in the South East region Beverly Hills, California, at the intersection of Wilshire Boulevard and La Cienega Boulevard.
-It is in the design/construction phase of the D Line Extension project.
-The tunneling work from the east (Wilshire/La Brea station) was completed in May 2021 and the tunneling work from the west (Wilshire/Rodeo) was completed in January 2023.
-Originally the project was slated for completion in 2023.
-The station's opening is now scheduled for the Winter of 2026.
+Wilshire/La Cienega station is an underground rapid transit station on the D Line of the Los Angeles Metro Rail system in the South East neighborhood of Beverly Hills, California, at the intersection of Wilshire Boulevard and La Cienega Boulevard.
+The tunneling work from the east (Wilshire/La Brea station) was completed in May 2021 and the tunneling work from the west (Beverly Drive station) was completed in January 2023.
+The station opened on May 8, 2026.

+Service

+Connections

+As of 8 May 2026, the following connections are available: